guillaumecabanel/debready/README.md

 # Debian setup
 ## Prerequisite
+**Install Debian**
+- Full disk encryption
-- Install Debian with no DE
+- No DE

+If you set a root password:

 ```bash
 # Add user to sudoers